 We offer course work leading to a Master of Education degree in Special Education and endorsements, certifications and concentrations in:

 Graduates of the program are teachers, diagnosticians, coordinators and supervisors in schools, juvenile correctional facilities, psychiatric hospitals, regional service centers and private or governmental agencies.

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
-NW, Suite 500; Washington, D.C.
-20036; telephone 202-466-7496).
+The College of Education is accredited by the National Council for Accreditation of Teacher Education (1140 19th Street, Suite 400; Washington, D.C.
+20036; telephone 202-223-0077).
 This accreditation means we meet or exceed strict academic standards for excellence in education.
-The college is also one of Texas’ top producers of teachers, administrators, counselors and other school professionals.
+The college is also one of Texas' top producers of teachers, administrators, counselors and other school professionals.

-The Department of Educational Psychology provides faculty and students research and development opportunities through its research and intervention centers.
+The Department of Educational Psychology provides students and faculty research and development opportunities through its research and intervention centers.

 The UNT Kristin Farmer Autism Center offers opportunities for research and intervention among individuals with autism.

-The Center for Parent Education engages in research and outreach to support parent and family educators, family support professionals and other students.
+The Office of Family Science Education, Research and Policy engages in research and outreach to support parent and family educators, family support professionals and other students.

 You'll need to meet the admission requirements for the Toulouse Graduate School ® and provide the department the following items: